grlloyd/MyImpression/README.md

 3. Press button A to start/switch to photo cycle mode
 4. Photos will cycle automatically based on the `display_time` setting
 5. Background color for image bars can be set in `config.json`

+### Image Processing Options

+All image display modes support the following configuration options:

+- **`fill_screen`** (boolean, default: false): When enabled, images will fill the entire screen, cropping if necessary to maintain aspect ratio.
+When disabled, images will fit within screen bounds with letterboxing/pillarboxing.

+- **`auto_rotate`** (boolean, default: false): When enabled, images will be automatically rotated 90 degrees if it results in a better fit for the display dimensions.

+- **`saturation`** (float, 0.0-1.0, default varies by mode): Controls color saturation for the 6-color display.

+- **`background_color`** (string or "auto"): Background color for letterboxing/pillarboxing.
+Can be "white", "black", "gray", "light_gray", "dark_gray", or "auto" to detect from image corners.

+### RSS Feed Modes

+The system also includes RSS feed modes for displaying images from external sources:

+- **Tumblr RSS Mode**: Displays images from Tumblr blog RSS feeds
+- **DeviantArt RSS Mode**: Displays images from DeviantArt gallery RSS feeds

+Both modes support the same image processing options as Photo Cycle Mode.

 ### Running the Application